Left everything to the last minute? Don't worry, we've got super speedy recipes to ensure your big day is still a success...

 Great quality Christmas puddings are readily available.
 Check on the pack for microwave instructions before you buy and yours can be on the table in a few minutes.
-Add the personal touch with homemade brandy and vanilla butter in just 15 minutes.
-Or, invest another 10 minutes with our brand new Clementine custard.
+Add the personal touch with homemade brandy and vanilla custard in just 15 minutes.
+Or, invest another 10 minutes with our clementine custard.

 If you're hankering after a homemade pud, we've got a fantastic microwave Christmas pudding, using mincemeat, that takes just 35 minutes or try a non-traditional pudding that looks the part and will satisfy the chocolate lovers among you.

-And if, after all that, you could still murder a mince pie, try our 20-minute Mincemeat custard pies - a mince pie with custard rolled into one, now that's the kind of super-efficient solution we love!
+If, after all that, you could still murder a mince pie, try our 20-minute mincemeat custard pies - a mince pie with custard rolled into one, now that's the kind of super-efficient solution we love!

 If you've got any time-saving tips, please share them here.
 We could all do with some help this Christmas...
 Or if you're stuck for ideas, our quick nibbles and last minute Christmas recipe collections may provide some inspiration.